-How could Progressive’s Flow, The Geiko Gekko and Mayhem Man become so ingrained in our everyday lives?
+How could Flo from Progressive, The Geiko Gekko and Mayhem Man become so ingrained in our everyday lives?
 And why would the insurance companies spend millions on advertising that reaches children?
 Seems like their media buy on the Disney Channel and on ABC Family is a lot of wasted exposure.

 But then I think about my own experience, and it sort of makes sense.

 My parents were insured by State Farm, so that’s all I knew when I bought my first auto policy.
 My wife had a State Farm agent when we got married.
-It never occurred to me to look anywhere else, and we’ve never had a compelling reason to change.
+I never met her, saw her, or dealt with her directly, but still, it never occurred to me to look anywhere else.
+Outta sight, outta mind.
+We never had a compelling reason to change.

 Insurance industry marketing is a matter of momentum… if you can get ’em young you’ll probably have ’em for for a long time.
 Quite possibly, for life.